apache/superset/UPDATING.md

 assists people when migrating to a new version.

 ## Superset 0.31.0
+* boto3 / botocore was removed from the dependency list.
+If you use s3 as a place to store your SQL Lab result set or Hive uploads, you may have to rely on an alternate requirements.txt file to install those dependencies.
-From 0.31.0 onwards, we recommend not using the npm package `yarn` in favor of good old `npm install`.
+* From 0.31.0 onwards, we recommend not using the npm package `yarn` in favor of good old `npm install`.
 While yarn should still work just fine, you should probably align to guarantee builds similar to the ones we use in testing and across the community in general.